HamedBabaei/hatespeech-statistcal-analysis/README.md

 ## Citation
-If you find this repository useful please cite one of our works as:
+If you find this repository useful in your scientific work please cite our works as:

 Giglou, H. B., Rahgooy, T., Razmara, J., Rahgouy, M., & Rahgooy, Z. (2021).
 Profiling Haters on Twitter using Statistical and Contextualized Embeddings.
 In CLEF (Working Notes) (pp. 1813-1821).